Wakeful-Cloud/pam-oauth/README.md

    1. The PAM OAuth server (on `pam-oauth.example.com`) initiates an OAuth2/OIDC authorization code flow, redirecting the user to the configured identity provider.
    2. The user authenticates with the identity provider.
    3. The identity provider redirects the user back to the PAM OAuth server (on `pam-oauth.example.com`).
-   4. The PAM OAuth server (on `pam-oauth.example.com`) exchanges the authorization code for an access token, validates the OAuth ID token (if configured to do so), runs the hook script (to map the OAuth tokens to the format expected by the PAM OAuth server), and notifies the PAM OAuth PAM module (on `prod.example.com`) that the user has authenticated.
+   4. The PAM OAuth server (on `pam-oauth.example.com`) exchanges the authorization code for an access token, validates the OAuth ID token (if configured to do so), runs the hook expression (to map the OAuth tokens to the format expected by the PAM OAuth server), and notifies the PAM OAuth PAM module (on `prod.example.com`) that the user has authenticated.
 3. The PAM OAuth PAM module (on `prod.example.com`) allows the user to pass.
    1. If the PAM OAuth NSS module (on `prod.example.com`) returned a stub account to the PAM stack (as opposed to a normal account on `prod.example.com` in step 1), the PAM OAuth login shell (on `prod.example.com`) will run (instead of a normal login shell).
    2. The PAM OAuth login shell (on `prod.example.com`) will create the user's account on `prod.example.com` and execute the user's actual login shell.